 Don't tell me you sell shoe polish.
 Tell me you'll make my shoes last 3 months longer.

 What's in it for me to do business with you?

 Don't just say that you sell great shoe polish.

-Quantify it: Tell me “I can save you 22.6% on your shoe polish costs, and make your shoes last 3 months longer.”
+Quantify it: Tell me “I can save you 22.6% of the cost of your shoe polish, and make your shoes last 3 months longer.”

 People want to hear about benefits, not features.
 Show me why it makes life better for me.

 - USB Docking

 - Smaller than a credit card to allow you to take it anywhere